kaan200364/seng-384/person-management-system/README.md

 A full-stack web application built with React, Node.js (Express), PostgreSQL, and Docker Compose.

+This project is part of the **SENG 384 course repository** and is located inside the `person-management-system` directory.

+---

-## Project Description
+# Project Description

-This project is a simple Person Management System developed as a full-stack web application assignment.
+This project is a simple **Person Management System** developed as a full-stack web application assignment.

 The system allows users to: